Major Leycester Penrhyn Storr1

 Stanhope Charles John Hemphill, 2nd Baron Hemphill was born on 13 March 1853.1 He was the son of Charles Hare Hemphill, 1st Baron Hemphill and Augusta Mary Stanhope.1 He married Hon.
 May Clarke Mary Nisbet Hamilton, daughter of James Hamilton, 9th Lord Belhaven and Stenton and Georgina Watson, on 29 April 1913.2 He died on 26 March 1919 at age 66, without issue.1

-He graduated from Trinity College, Dublin University, Dublin, County Dublin, Ireland, with a Master of Arts (M.A.).1 He was admitted to Middle Temple entitled to practice as a barrister.1 He was admitted to Kings Inns entitled to practice as a barrister.1 He was invested as a King's Counsel (K.C.) in 1906.1 He succeeded to the title of 2nd Baron Hemphill, of Rathkenny and Cashel, co.
+He graduated from Trinity College, Dublin University, Dublin, County Dublin, IrelandG, with a Master of Arts (M.A.)1 He was admitted to Middle Temple entitled to practise as a barrister.1 He was admitted to Kings Inns entitled to practise as a barrister.1 He was appointed King's Counsel (K.C.) in 1906.1 He succeeded as the 2nd Baron Hemphill, of Rathkenny and Cashel, co.
 Tipperary [U.K., 1906] on 4 March 1908.1 He held the office of Deputy Lieutenant (D.L.) of County Dublin.1 He held the office of Justice of the Peace (J.P.) for County Tipperary.1 He held the office of Justice of the Peace (J.P.) for County Dublin.1

 Citations